Azure-Samples/cargotracker-liberty-aks/README.md

 #### Start monitoring Liberty logs in Azure Log Analytics

-Open the Log Analytics that created in previous steps.

-In the Log Analytics page, select `Logs` blade and run any of the sample queries supplied below for Open Liberty server logs.

-Make sure the quary scope is your aks instance.

-First, get the pod name of each server.
+Get the pod name of each server in your terminal.

 ```bash
 kubectl get pod